craffit/sbt-elm/README.md

 Limitations
 ===========
-This plugin is presently only working with an engineType set to Node e.g.:
+This plugin is presently only working with an engineType set to Node, e.g.:

     set JsEngineKeys.engineType := JsEngineKeys.EngineType.Node